nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 	+ TypeScript 2.0.6 editor
 	+ Microsoft ASP.NET and Web Tools Preview 2

 	The requirements may change as updates are made to the templates.
-To install the extensions, open the **Tools** menu, and select **Extensions and Updates**.
+To install the required extensions, open the **Tools** menu, and select **Extensions and Updates**.
 Use search to locate and install the required extensions.

 3. Ionic is a heavy framework, it requires a lot of tools and libraries to operate.
-Once Visual Studio creates the new project, it kicks off a process to download and install the required components using npm.
+Once Visual Studio creates the new project, it kicks off a process to download and install the required components using the Node Package Manager (npm).
 Wait a few minutes as Ionic's npm packages are installed.

     > **Note** This process will take several minutes depending on your system and internet connection speeds.

     To check progress, open **Solution Explorer** and look for the **Dependencies** node.
-You should see **Restoring...**, if you don't, right-click on the Dependencies node and click **Restore Packages**.
+You should see **Restoring...**, if you don't, right-click on the Dependencies node in Solution Manager then select **Restore Packages**.

 	![Dependencies node](media/tutorial-ionic2/figure-06.png)

     > **Note:** After Visual Studio finishes installing dependencies, the Dependencies node may show **not installed**.
 This is a known issue; the Ionic project will be OK at this point.
-    >

     > ![Dependencies node](media/tutorial-ionic2/figure-07.png)

-	You can monitor the installation process through Visual Studio's Output window.
+	You can monitor the package installation process through Visual Studio's Output window.
 Open the **View** menu, then select **Output** or use the keyboard shortcut **Ctrl-W** + **O**:

 	![Task Runner](media/tutorial-ionic2/figure-08.png)